 The apple doesn't fall far from the tree

 With the large increase in yield, apples quickly became a Consumer goods .
-Domestic orchards gradually disappeared as America continued to transform into an urban society.
-In the end, the multitude of imported and newly bred apple varieties of 2 species were largely pushed out of everyday American life and the mass market on the continent.
+Domestic orchards increasingly disappeared as America continued to transform into an urban society.
+Ultimately, the multitude of imported and newly bred apple varieties of two species largely eliminated them from everyday American life and the mass market on the continent.

-"Red Delicious" and "Golden Delicious" from the Stark Bro's Nursery in Louisiana have been household names since the 1920s.
-And of course there is a little story to tell about this success.
+“Red Delicious” and “Golden Delicious” from the Stark Bro's Nursery in Louisiana have been household names since the 1920s.
+And of course, there's a little story to tell about this success.

-The origin of the “Red Delicious” variety is not particularly spectacular, as it is only a breed from the company’s own orchards, which proved to be particularly productive.
+The origin of the “Red Delicious” variety is not particularly spectacular, as it is only a breed from the company’s own orchards that proved to be particularly productive.

-The story behind the variety “Golden Delicious” is already a bit more sensationalist .
+The story behind the variety “Golden Delicious” is already there a bit more sensational .

-According to the company legend, co-owner Paul Stark attracted the attention of farmer Anderson Mullins, who had sent samples to the company for two years in a row in the hope of a collaboration.
-Impressed by the fruits, Stark 1,000 miles by train and then another 20 miles by horse to Odessa, West Virginia.
-When he arrived there, he felt like the Victim of a cruel prank .
+According to the company legend, Co-owner Paul Stark attracted attention to the fruits of farmer Anderson Mullins, who had sent samples to the company for two consecutive years in hopes of cooperation.
+Impressed by the fruits, Stark traveled 1,000 miles by train and then another 20 miles by horse to Odessa, West Virginia.
+Once there, he felt like the Victim of a cruel prank .
 The trees he inspected were just a mix of wild saplings and inbred hybrids.
-Stark turned to leave in disappointment when he paused and saw a single tree standing on a small hill near the river that looked "as if it had straight from the Garden of Eden ” and whose branches bent under the heavy weight of numerous large apples.
+Stark turned to leave in disappointment when he paused and saw a single tree standing on a small hill near the river that looked "as if it had been straight from the Garden of Eden ” and whose branches bent under the heavy weight of numerous large apples.

 The typical green apple variety “ Granny Smith ” is not an American apple variety.
 It was bred by chance by Maria Ann Smith , a native Englishwoman who emigrated to Australia with her husband in the mid-nineteenth century.
 According to tradition, the apples she cultivated came from from Tasmania .

-This limited selection does not mean that apples play a minor role in the United States.
+This limited selection does not mean that apples play a subordinate role in the United States.
 The USA is the world's leading apple producer.
-Second place among apple producers , surpassed only by China, and the apple is the second most consumed fruit in the country, right after the banana .
-However, the majority of the more than 2,000 modern apple varieties in the USA are used for export or are sold in small local areas.
+2nd place among apple producers , surpassed only by China, and the apple is the second most consumed fruit in the country, right after the banana .
+However, the majority of the more than 2,000 modern apple varieties in the USA are either exported or sold in small local areas.

 An Apple a Day keeps the Doctor away